ers6/writing-group-survey-interpreting-tool/README.md

 # Writing Group Survey Interpreting Tool Documentation

 ## Why did we create this?
 Elizabeth Schwartz created this python program to automatically interpret results of a survey intended to match respondents into sustained writing groups based on their preferences of modality, sessions per week, and length of sessions.
 The ultimate goal of the program is to create more options for sustained writing groups of graduate students without further burdening the WW administrative team.
+While this program is intended for use by the University of Illinois's Writers Workshop team, I am publishing it on GitHub for other writing center administrators to adapt for their own use cases.
+The directions that follow are intended to assist someone with no programming knowledge with using the program to interpret survey results.

 ## How to use it?